amrmabdelazeem/Secrets-Website/README.md

 # Secrets-Website

-This example demonstrates how to use Express and Passport to log users in with Facebook and Google.
+This example demonstrates how to use Express and Passport to log users in with Facebook and Google to a website that records your secerts without having to reveal your identity.